Miami Hurricanes: Football

 The University of Miami is one of the most predominant college football programs in the nation.
 They have won five NCAA Division I national football championships, in 1983, 1987, 1989, 1991, and 2001, and are currently tied for fourth on the list of all-time Associated Press National Poll champions.
 The Hurricanes have the 16th-highest winning percentage in NCAA Division I history as of 2018, at .635, and hold the second longest streak of weeks ranked first in the nation's Top 20 from October 14, 2001, to October 28, 2002.

 As of 2019, the University of Miami has produced two Heisman Trophy winners, Vinny Testaverde in 1986 and Gino Torretta in 1992.
 Twelve members of the College Football Hall of Fame either played or coached at the University of Miami: Bennie Blades, Don Bosseler, Hendricks, Don James (played at Miami but was inducted as a coach), Russell Maryland, Ed Reed, Testaverde, Toretta, Arnold Tucker, and coaches Andy Gustafson, Jack Harding and Jimmy Johnson.

 As of 2023, at least one University of Miami player has been selected in each of 49 consecutive NFL drafts, dating back to 1975.
 Among all colleges and universities, as of 2022, the University of Miami holds the all-time record for the most defensive linemen (49) and is tied with USC for the most wide receivers (40) to go on to play in the NFL.

 To date, eleven Miami Hurricanes have been inducted into the NFL's Pro Football Hall of Fame: Jim Otto in 1980, Ted Hendricks in 1990, Jim Kelly in 2002, Michael Irvin in 2007, Cortez Kennedy in 2012, Warren Sapp in 2013, Ray Lewis in 2018, Ed Reed in 2019, Edgerrin James in 2020, and Devin Hester and Andre Johnson in 2024.
 Two former University of Miami players, Ottis Anderson and Lewis, have been named Super Bowl MVPs in Super Bowl XXV and Super Bowl XXXV, respectively.

 Since 2008, the University of Miami has played its home games at Hard Rock Stadium in Miami Gardens, roughly 21 mi north of the university's Coral Gables campus.
 Prior to this, from 1937 until 2007, Miami played their home games at the Miami Orange Bowl in Little Havana, which was demolished in 2008.

-One of the remarkable highlights of the team is the 2001 season where they finished with a perfect 12-0 record.
-They also went undefeated in the Big East Conference and capped off their amazing season by winning the Rose Bowl, which served as the BCS National Championship Game, defeating Nebraska 37-14.
+Among the team's highlights is the 2001 season, in which they finished with a perfect 12-0 record.
+They also went undefeated in the Big East Conference and capped off their season by winning the Rose Bowl, which served as the BCS National Championship Game, defeating Nebraska 37-14.